The measures being used to mitigate the social and economic impact of COVID-19

 - If operational reasons require the full or partly presence of employees at high risk at the employer’s premises, the employer has to meet the following requirements:

-– All contact to other persons must be omitted, either by a separate office in a single room or separated work place with at least 2 metres distance.
+– All contact to other persons must be omitted, either by a separate office in a single room or separated workplace.

 – Where close contact to other persons cannot be avoided, all appropriate protection measures need to be put in place (in particular personal protection gear as other technical/organisational measures).